openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

   1. The state variable **\@StorageLink('aProp') aProp** is updated, triggering the **\<Text>** component to be re-rendered.
   2. The two-way synchronization between the \@StorageLink decorated variable and AppStorage results in the change of the **\@StorageLink('aProp') aProp** being synchronized back to AppStorage.
   3. The change of the **aProp** attribute in AppStorage triggers any other one-way or two-way bound variables to be updated.
 (In this example, there are no such other variables.)
-  4. Because the attribute corresponding to **aProp** has been persisted, the change of the **aProp** attribute in AppStorage triggers PersistentStorage to write the attribute and its changed value to the device disk.
+  4. Because the attribute corresponding to **aProp** has been persisted, the change of the **aProp** attribute in AppStorage triggers PersistentStorage to write the attribute and its new value to the device disk.

 - Subsequent application running:
   1. **PersistentStorage.PersistProp('aProp', 47)** is called.
 A search for the **aProp** attribute on the PersistentStorage disk succeeds.